instancezero/in3dca-freegrid/README.md

 As of version 1.0, the base grids have a little corner detail that was designed to make it possible to add a coupling and link grids together more securely.
 The current design is too detailed to be useful and a better version is on the way.
 Your slicer might want to add supports there, but it's not necessary.

+## Magnets

+The magnets are entirely optional, but really help to keep things in place.
+Use 6x2mm magnets commonly available in packs of 100 or more.
+It's important to pick one magnet orientation for the grid and the opposite for the modules.